Funding for Historic Preservation – Introduction

 (Note: Religious organizations are eligible for some, but not all, of these programs.)

-- Sacred Sites Grants
+- Sacred Sites Grants through the New York Landmarks Conservancy

-- Funding through the Community Foundation
+- Funding through The Community Foundation

 - New York State Environmental Protection Fund Grants